Terence Keyes: Military career

-After the war he returned to India, serving in Baluchistan again from 1921 to 1928, for which he was appointed a Companion of the Order of the Star of India in 1928.
-He was promoted substantive lieutenant colonel in January 1923.
-In 1928 he was appointed British Envoy at the Court of Nepal, from 1928 to 1929 he was British resident in Gwalior, in 1929 he was agent to the Governor-General in the princely states of Western India, and from 1930 to 1933 he was resident in Hyderabad.
-A school in Secunderabad, the Keyes High School for Girls, was named after him as he helped Dewan Padma Rao Mudaliar secure land to establish a permanent home for a school established by Venu Gopal Pillai that had six dispersed campuses.
-He retired from the army in May 1932 with the honorary rank of brigadier general, and the following year returned to England to live at Freezeland Farm, near Ninfield, Sussex.
-He was appointed Knight Commander of the Order of the Indian Empire shortly before his retirement from the IPS in the 1933 New Year Honours.
+After the war he returned to India, serving in Baluchistan again from 1921 to 1928, for which he was appointed Companion of the Order of the Star of India (CSI) in 1928.
+He was promoted substantive lieutenant-colonel in January 1923.
+In 1928, he was appointed British envoy at the court of Nepal; from 1928 to 1929, he was British resident in Gwalior; in 1929, he was agent to the Governor-General in the princely states of Western India; and from 1930 to 1933, he was resident in Hyderabad.
+A school in Secunderabad, the Keyes High School for Girls, was named after him, as he helped Dewan Padma Rao Mudaliar secure land to establish a permanent home for a school established by Venu Gopal Pillai that had six dispersed campuses.
+He retired from the army in May 1932 with the honorary rank of brigadier-general, and the following year returned to England to live at Freezeland Farm, near Ninfield, Sussex.
+He was appointed Knight Commander of the Order of the Indian Empire (KCIE) shortly before his retirement from the IPS in the 1933 New Year Honours.